-This basic guide will deliver our strategic outlook when playing in the BB (big blind).
-We’ll select examples from NLHE cash games, but many of the concepts will translate into other formats such as tournaments or PLO.
+This basic strategy guide will deliver our strategic outlook when playing in the BB (big blind).
+We’ll select examples from NLHE cash games, but many of the concepts will translate into other formats such as poker tournaments or PLO.

 Let’s quickly recap on key features of the big blind: